“Let’s do the JERK!”

 Whirl it in your blender.
 Use it on something, I strongly recommend trying the famous chicken.
 Turn on some Reggae… make some Pina coladas… and fire up that grill… Yah Mon!!
 Do the Jerk!!

-Jamaican Jerk Marinade, on my Gypsy Plate… enjoy!
+Jamaican Jerk Marinade, on our Gypsy Plate… enjoy!

 - 1-3 habanero peppers (1 for mild, 2 for medium hot and 3 for extra hot)